What Is Root Canal Therapy?

 Once a tooth has been endodontically treated, it must be covered with a Dental Crown to preserve the remaining structure, protect it from further damage, and to restore its function in the oral cavity.

-The success of a Root Canal Therapy depends upon the stage at which the patient comes in for treatment.
-It is always better to rush to the clinic when you start experiencing symptoms such as increased sensitivity, bouts of sharp, shooting pain that radiates to the whole jaw or temple, dental pain that aggravates at night, and swelling, instead of attempting to supress them with medication.
+The success of Root Canal Therapy depends upon the stage at which the patient comes in for treatment.
+It is always better to rush to the clinic when you start experiencing symptoms such as increased sensitivity, bouts of sharp, shooting pain that radiates to the whole jaw or temple, dental pain that aggravates at night, and swelling, instead of attempting to suppress them with medication.

 If you have recently spotted a cavity of one of your teeth, that may or may not be giving you trouble at the moment – give us a call and book an appointment today!
-Our team of restorative specialists will make sure your teeth remain, strong, healthy and fully functional in your oral cavity for years to come.
+Our team of restorative specialists will make sure your teeth remain, strong, healthy, and fully functional in your oral cavity for years to come.